Last Updated on May 11, 2021

 3. Use smart deposits

 Another similar automated approach to help you save money through investing is by utilizing smart deposits.
-Certain investment platforms, like Betterment, allow you to set an upper threshold on your checking account.
+Certain investment platforms, like M1 Finance and Betterment, allow you to set an upper threshold on your checking account.
 Once your account reaches that threshold, then any money above and beyond that amount will be automatically ‘smart’ deposited into the investment account of your choice.

 For example, say your monthly expenses are usually $3,000.
 To account for some months which may involve more spending than others, you set your threshold at $4,500.
 If and when your checking account balance exceeds $4500, any amount of money above that threshold will be automatically transferred to your investment account.